 Half slot or 1 slot depending on the duration of optionally configured RMSI/OSI/paging of the same QCL assumption with SSB in a DRS block

 Support: Huawei, HiSilicon, vivo

+[DCM] Our preference is on half slot or 1 slot depending on configured DRS unit size.
+It may be similar to this option, but not sure whether exact same or not.

 Proposal: